The City of Gardena in partnership with the Fair Housing Foundation (FHF) offers a comprehensive Fair Housing Program that includes:

 When can my landlord enter my rental unit?

-California laws state (5) reasons a landlord is able to enter your unit.
+California laws state five (5) reasons a landlord is able to enter your unit.

-b) When the tenant has moved out or had abandoned the rental unit
+2. When the tenant has moved out or has abandoned the rental unit, or your landlord has obtained a court order.

-c) To make necessary or agreed-upon repairs, decorations, alterations, or other improvements
+3. To make necessary or agreed-upon repairs, decorations, alterations, or other improvement.

-d) To show the rental unit to prospective tenants, buyers or lenders, or to provide entry to contractors or workers who are to perform work on the unit
+4. To show the rental unit to prospective tenants, buyers or lenders, or to provide entry to contractors or workers who are to perform work on the unit.

 Except in the first two situations above (emergencies or abandonment), the landlord must give the reasonable advance notice (verbally or in writing) before entering your unit.
 Effective January 1, 2003, landlords will be required to provide a written notice prior to entering a dwelling unit.
 (Civil Code Section 1954)